Revised: Sept. 25, 2023

 CAUTION!
 THE CONSEQUENCES OF CHEATING ON THE SAT ARE SEVERE.

 - Invalid Scores.
 We may cancel your scores and/or take any of the other Measures described above, if after following the procedures set forth in this section, we determine, in our sole discretion, that there is substantial evidence that your scores are invalid ("Invalid Scores").
-Examples of evidence of Invalid Scores include, without limitation, discrepant handwriting, unusual answer patterns, or other evidence that indicates these Terms and Conditions have been violated.
-Before canceling your scores under this Invalid Scores section, we will notify you in writing (via email if an email address is available) and offer you 3 options: voluntary score cancellation, a free retest under closely monitored conditions (during the following 2 administrations after such review), or an opportunity to submit additional information and request a further review by a College Board panel.
-If you opt for a further review by a College Board panel, and it confirms, in its sole discretion, that your scores are invalid, we will offer you 3 options: voluntary score cancellation, a free retest under closely monitored conditions (during the following 2 administrations after such review), or arbitration.
+Examples of evidence of Invalid Scores include, without limitation, unusual answer patterns, or other evidence that indicates these Terms and Conditions have been violated.
+Before canceling your scores under this Invalid Scores section, we will notify you in writing (via email if an email address is available) and offer you 3 options: voluntary score cancellation, a free retest under closely monitored conditions (during the next 2 available administrations after such review), or an opportunity to submit additional information and request a further review by a College Board panel.
+If you choose the retest option, you may not review scores from the administration under review—such scores will be canceled.
+If you opt for a further review by a College Board panel, and it confirms, in its sole discretion, that your scores are invalid, we will offer you 3 options: voluntary score cancellation, a free retest under closely monitored conditions (during the next 2 available administrations after such review), or binding arbitration.
+If you choose the retest option, you may not review scores from the administration under review—such scores will be canceled.
 This process is referred to as the "Score Validity Process."
-Additional information about the Score Validity Process is set forth in sat.org/test-security.
-The retest option is available only for tests administered in the United States, U.S. territories, and Canada.
-The arbitration option is available only for tests administered in the United States and U.S. territories.
+Additional information about security measures and consequences of violating security policies is set forth in sat.org/test-security and satsuite.collegeboard.org/digital/test-security-fairness.
+The binding arbitration option is available only for tests administered in the United States and U.S. territories.

 - Testing Irregularities.
 We may cancel your scores if we determine, in our sole discretion, that any testing irregularity occurred (collectively "Testing Irregularities").
-Examples of Testing Irregularities include problems, irregular circumstances, or events associated with the administration of a test that may affect 1 test taker or groups of test takers.
-Such problems include, without limitation, administrative errors (e.g., improper timing, improper seating, improper admission to a test center, providing accommodations not approved by College Board, defective materials, and defective equipment), evidence of possible preknowledge of secure test content, and disruptions of test administrations caused by events such as natural disasters, epidemics, wars, riots, civil disturbances, or other emergencies.
+Examples of Testing Irregularities include, without limitation, problems, irregular circumstances, or events associated with the administration of a test that may affect one (1) test taker or groups of test takers.
+Such problems include, without limitation, administrative errors (e.g., improper timing, improper seating, improper admission to a test site, providing accommodations not approved by College Board, defective materials, and defective equipment), evidence of possible preknowledge of secure test content, and disruptions of test administrations caused by events such as natural disasters, epidemics or pandemics, wars, riots, civil disturbances, or other emergencies.
 When Testing Irregularities occur, we may cancel an entire administration or individual registrations, decline to score all or part of the test, or cancel scores.
 We may do this regardless of whether or not you caused the Testing Irregularities, benefited from them, or violated these Terms and Conditions.
 We may, in our sole discretion, give you a refund or the opportunity to take the test again within a reasonable time frame, and without charge.
 These are the sole remedies that may be available to you as a result of Testing Irregularities.
 You may not review scores from an affected administration before choosing the option of taking a makeup test.

 - College Board Sharing Information with Third Parties.
 We may share the results of test security investigations (including without limitation those relating to Misconduct and Invalid Scores described above and other disciplinary-related information), with third parties, including with your school, any score recipient, college, higher education institution or agency, scholarship organization, potential score recipient, government agency in the United States or abroad, parents, legal guardians, or law enforcement.
 College Board may also share such information with third parties that have a legitimate reason for knowing the information or who may be able to assist College Board in its investigation or who may be conducting their own investigation.
 College Board may respond to inquiries from any institution to which you submitted a score.
 If you publicize any review, investigation, or decision of College Board, College Board may make any and all details of such matter public.

-Section 6.
+Section 4.
 Privacy

 - Privacy Policies.
 College Board recognizes the importance of protecting your privacy.
 Our privacy policies located at collegeboard.org/privacy-center ("Privacy Policies") are part of these Terms and Conditions.
-You consent to collection, use, and disclosure by College Board of your personally identifiable information described in the Privacy Policies and in these Terms and Conditions.
+You consent to collection, use, and disclosure by College Board of your personally identifiable information as described in the Privacy Policies and in these Terms and Conditions.
 College Board may update its Privacy Policies from time to time, and they are subject to change up to 1 week prior to your test date and any subsequent test dates for which you register.
 You are required to review the Privacy Policies located at collegeboard.org/privacy-center prior to each test administration.

-- Voluntary Student Search Service®.
+- Voluntary Student Search Service™.
 If you decide to opt in to our voluntary Student Search Service ("Student Search Service"), then:

 - We will share information about you that you provide to College Board (including without limitation your personally identifiable information, score ranges, questionnaire responses, and information you provide on the college planning website of College Board) with participating accredited colleges, universities, nonprofit scholarship programs, and nonprofit educational organizations ("Education Organizations").
-If you opt in to Student Search Service, we may share information you provided prior to and after opting in to Student Search Service, but we will not share any information until you opt in.
+If you opt in to Student Search Service, we may share information that you provided prior to and after opting in to Student Search Service, but we will not share any information until you opt in.

 - Education Organizations pay a license fee to College Board to license (use) your information.
 College Board uses these license fees to help support its mission-driven work.
 Students do not pay a fee for Student Search Service.

-- Opt-out: You can opt out of Student Search Service at any time at my.collegeboard.org/profile/privacy or by contacting us at [email protected] or 866-825-8051.
+- Opt Out: You can opt out of Student Search Service at any time at my.collegeboard.org/profile/privacy or by contacting us at [email protected] or 866-825-8051.